 Next is Kevin D. Hofmann, an accomplished writer and public speaker.
 Kevin has appeared across the United States speaking to parents, students, and professionals, quickly becoming a trusted voice on the topics of race and adoption.
 His light-hearted, yet contemplative perspective is sought by media including Nightline (ABC) and NPR.
 Kevin’s memoir, Growing Up Black In White brings his journey as a biracial, transracial adoptee to life and has been used in numerous colleges and universities as part of curricula in the schools of social work, psychology, education and multiculturalism.
 Because his story also addresses the impact of race and culture in society, it serves as a catalyst for open discussions on diversity and inclusion, as well as race and culture.
 Kevin has worked with several K-12 school districts and adoption agencies as a diversity consultant.
 He is also a committed CASA (Court Appointed Special Advocate) volunteer, secretary for the board of Adopt America Network, and co-facilitates an adoption support group for Adoption Network Cleveland.
 You can learn more about Kevin by visiting his website: https://mymindonpaper.wordpress.com.

-Finally, there’s me…I’ll be reading from An Extraordinary Year, as I mentioned, and I have a contest for you…to this blog and tell me from which chapter I should read.
+Finally, there’s me…I’ll be reading from An Extraordinary Year, as I mentioned, and I have a contest for you…Leave a comment to this blog and tell me from which chapter I should read.
 Many of you have told me how An Extraordinary Year took you back to your own childhood, so I bet I’ll hear some interesting perspectives!
 I really hope you’ll all participate.
 The person who gives me the best justification will receive a free, signed copy of my new book, Ragged Road, which will be available in July, and I will read from the chapter recommended by the winner.